dani882/everon-test/README.md

-# Jesus Rivera's Everon's DevOps assignment project using Terraform and Google GKE
+# Demo project using Terraform and Google GKE

 ## Overview